copycat1024/sick_lidar_sensor_visualization/README.md

 # pidar_laser_sensor

 Pidar laser sensor client in Python
+To run the project,
+- Install Python3
+- Use pip to install dependencies: ``` pip install -r requirement.txt ```
-To run the project, install Python3, download the project source code and run the gui.py file
+- Download the project source code
+- Run the gui.py file